 Here is our quick checklist for what you should be looking for in your letting agent.

 As with any investment you make, you are going to want to ensure you complete your research and due diligence to gain all of the expertise and knowledge you need in order to make an informed investment decision.
 Property investing is very complex as it varies greatly area by area, road by road.
 Having your investment property in the best location will ensure you maximise your return on investment, and minimize any potential risks.
 This is where your lettings agent can add huge amounts of value to you – that’s if they are the local expert.
 A good lettings agent will know where the best returns are in the specified area, but an expert will be able to drill down into the details and provide you with different options depending on your investment strategy.

 Integrity and Trust;

 As a landlord, you are handing over a substantial asset that you have worked hard to attain.
 You need to have confidence and trust in your lettings agent that they will work with integrity and in your best interests at all times.
 This can sometimes be difficult to work out in a short period of time.
 A quick way to filter this is to look at their accreditation schemes.
-As a minimum, ensure the lettings agent are members of the National Approved Lettings Scheme (NALS), Safe Agent and The Property Ombudsman (TPO).
-NALS is an independent licensing scheme which ensures they adhere to a code of practice, all client money is protected and that they are fully insured.
+As a minimum, ensure the lettings agent are members of the Safeagent Scheme (Safeagent), Safe Agent and The Property Ombudsman (TPO).
+Safeagent is an independent licensing scheme which ensures they adhere to a code of practice, all client money is protected and that they are fully insured.
 The TPO is an independent dispute resolution service which means any issues you have with your lettings agent can be resolved swiftly.
 Safe Agent is recognized by the government, consumer and industry as a symbol of trust and any agent displaying it will be part of a client protection scheme.

 A tailored and flexible service;